Cassandra Simmel

 Bio

-Cassandra Simmel is an Associate Professor at the School of Social Work at Rutgers University.
-She served as the Founding Director of the MSW Certificate on Promoting Child and Adolescent Well-being (ChAP) and will serve as the Director of the PhD Program starting in 2023.
-She served as Interim Director of the Center on Violence Against Women and Children in 2014.
+Cassandra Simmel is an Associate Professor and Director of the PhD Program at the School of Social Work at Rutgers University.
+She served as the Founding Director of the MSW Certificate on Promoting Child and Adolescent Well-being (ChAP) and as Interim Co-Director of the Center on Violence Against Women and Children in 2014.

-In addition, Dr. Simmel currently serves as a Senior Research Advisor on the Leadership Team at RTI for the grant award: Preliminary Activities to Support Future Data Collection for NSCAW (National Survey of Child and Adolescent Well-being).
-This project is funded by Administration for Children and Families, U.S. Department of Health and Human Services.
-Between 2015-2020 she was a member of the Technical Work Group for NSCAW III.
-Dr. Simmel also served as a Research Consultant from 2013-2020 for a research project entitled Building Capacity to Evaluate Interventions for Youth/Young Adults with Child Welfare Involvement at Risk of Homelessness: Phase III (YARH-3), funded by the Children’s Bureau at the US Department of Health and Human Services.
-She is a member of the Social Policy Committee for the Society for Social Work and Research and is a former member of the Violence Prevention Alliance at the World Health Organization.
+In addition, Dr. Simmel currently serves as a Senior Research Advisor on the State and National Survey of Child and Adolescent Well-being (NSSCAW) with the Research Triangle Institute (RTI).
+Prior to this, she was Co-Investigator on the Leadership Team at RTI for the grant award: Preliminary Activities to Support Future Data Collection for NSCAW (National Survey of Child and Adolescent Well-being), from 2021-2024.
+Both of these projects are funded by the Administration for Children and Families, U.S. Department of Health and Human Services.
+She is a member of the Social Policy Committee for the Society for Social Work and Research (SSWR) and is a former member of the Violence Prevention Alliance (VPA) at the World Health Organization.

 Dr. Simmel’s teaching focuses on child and youth policy, adolescent development, and adolescent mental health.
 She has earned two awards for her teaching (2010 & 2021).
 Dr. Simmel earned her MSW and PhD in social welfare and her BA in psychology from the University of California, Berkeley.